Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: NPDE Solver

-In our SLS paper \cite{Synergetic2019}, we have discussed that a systems can be described with nonlinear RDEs.
-In two-model SLS shown in Fig. (\ref{two-model-SYS}), NPDEs can be used to model a generative network, and its inverse model is the reductive network\cite{Synergetic2019b}.
-This framework can be utilized as unsupervised learning framework, since we can build an encoder-decoder framework with two-model SLS.
-In this encoder-decoder framework, System A is assigned to be a decoder, while System B is the encoder.
-In practice, we can apply approximated synergetic learning algorithm in order to reduce the system's complexity\cite{method-SLS} \cite{BPIL2020}.
+In~\cite{Synergetic2019}, it is discussed that a system can be described with nonlinear RDEs.
+In two-model SLS shown in Fig.~(\ref{two-model-SYS}), NPDEs can be used to model a generative network, and its inverse model is the reductive network~\cite{Synergetic2019b}.
+This framework can be utilized as an unsupervised learning framework, since we can build an encoder-decoder framework with the two-model SLS.
+In this encoder-decoder framework, System A is assumed to be a decoder, while System B is the encoder.
+In practice, we can apply the approximated synergetic learning algorithm in order to reduce the system's complexity~\cite{method-SLS} \cite{BPIL2020}.